address-market/miner-blast/README.md

     --numbers               Score on numbers anywhere in hash.
     --mirror                Score on mirroring from center.
-    --leading-doubles       Score on hashes leading with hexadecimal pairs --leading-zeroes        Score on hashes leading with zeros
+    --leading-doubles       Score on hashes leading with hexadecimal pairs --leading-any           Score on hashes leading with any symbol

   Modes with arguments:
     --leading <single hex>  Score on hashes leading with given hex character.